 served by the Transitional Living Program are either pregnant or have already had at least one child.

-FYSB’s maternity group homes teach young people parenting skills as well as health and nutrition, family budgeting, and other skills to promote their long-term economic independence and ensure the wellbeing of their children.
+FYSB’s maternity group homes teach young people parenting skills, health and nutrition, family budgeting, and other skills to promote their long-term economic independence and ensure the well-being of their children.

 youth under age 18 are homeless and on their own for more than a week every year, according to estimates from the National Alliance to End Homelessness.

 Learn more about the Federal Strategic Plan to end youth homelessness by 2020.

 are the least likely of any age group to know that they are infected with HIV.

 FYSB supports HIV/AIDS awareness in its Adolescent Pregnancy Prevention programs.

 of teens who were in an abusive relationship ever told anyone about the abuse.